-The unique water retentive properties of Mosser Lee’s long fibered sphagnum moss provide an organic, easy and inexpensive method of caring for your tree in its new home without wasting your time and water.
+The unique water retentive properties of Mosser Lee’s Long-fibered Sphagnum Moss provide an organic, easy and inexpensive method of caring for your tree in its new home without wasting your time and water.
 Long fibered sphagnum moss can hold up to 20 times its weight in water.
 The cell structure of the moss plant attracts water and holds it until the plant’s root system seeks the water it holds.
 The moss can then rehydrate when it rains or you water to provide an additional long lasting watering plan for your tree.
 Follow below as we teach you step by step: How To Use Sphagnum Moss for Planting Trees!

-Directions on Planting Trees with Sphagnum Moss: (put on your gloves)
+Directions for Planting Trees with Sphagnum Moss: (put on your gloves)